Northern Lights & Arctic Cultures

 Heading northward by rail, we leave the southern prairies behind and enter the landscape of the North.
-Plains transition to boreal forest, the coniferous zone that circles the globe beneath the Arctic Circle and accounts for one-third of the earth’s forests.
+Plains transition to boreal forest, the coniferous zone that circles the planet beneath the Arctic Circle and accounts for one-third of the earth’s forests.
 Stunted spruce trees and boggy muskeg give way to frozen tundra as we approach Churchill, a frontier outpost town at the edge of Hudson Bay.
 The “Tundra Train” is relaxing and comfortable, and each cabin has its own private bathroom.
-At night, we may even have a preview of the Northern Lights outside our large private windows.
+At night, we may even have a preview of the northern lights outside our large individual windows.

 Days 4-6: Churchill

 Our Expedition Leader introduces us to northern ecology and the stark yet alluring winter landscape.
-As night falls, we move into heated viewing domes to await an unparalleled experience of nature’s magic: the spectacle of the aurora borealis, the legendary Northern Lights.
+As night falls, we move into heated viewing domes to await an unparalleled experience of nature’s magic: the spectacle of the aurora borealis, the legendary northern lights.
 Often, they begin as a white glow low in the sky that slowly begins to shift and undulate.
 Wavy patterns evolve, colors appear and change, until the lights look like shimmering curtains of green, blue, yellow or red.
-For centuries, the phenomenon of the Northern Lights was a mystery, inspiring a host of mythical explanations.
+For centuries, the phenomenon of the northern lights was a mystery, inspiring a host of mythical explanations.
 While we know now that the aurora is caused by the interaction of the solar wind with the earth’s magnetic field, more poetic stories of their origin linger, including the Hudson Bay Inuit’s belief that the lights are the magical display of their ancestors’ souls dancing in the sky.
-Of course, the lights are a natural phenomenon, and we are never guaranteed to see them, but Churchill has more auroral activity than any other place on the planet...meaning our odds are good!
+Of course, since the lights are a natural phenomenon, we are never guaranteed to see them, but Churchill has more auroral activity than any other place on the planet...meaning our odds are very good!